 The City of Corpus Christi is a federal entitlement community under the U.S. Department of Housing and Urban Development (HUD).
-The City of Corpus Christi receives this designation through the application; administration, execution and compliance of HUD funded programs through the City’s Grant Monitoring Department (previously the Housing and Community Development Department.)
+The City of Corpus Christi receives this designation through the application; administration, execution and compliance of HUD funded programs through the City’s Grant Monitoring Division (previously the Housing and Community Development Department.)

-The Grant Monitoring Department is the lead entity responsible for administering HUD funds for the following programs:
+The Grant Monitoring Division is the lead entity responsible for administering HUD funds for the following programs:

 - Community Development Block Grant (CDBG)